-Below is the 2011-2015 Capital Improvement Program for the City of Fairfield, submitted in accordance with Article VI, Section 6.02 (A)(6) of the Fairfield City Charter.
+Below is the proposed 2013-2015 Capital Improvement Program for the City of Fairfield, submitted in accordance with Article VI, Section 6.02 (A)(6) of the Fairfield City Charter.
 This document provides City Council with a comprehensive plan of capital improvements that are being considered by the City over the next five years.
 Cost estimates, financing methods, and recommended time schedules for the improvements are included in the program and are referenced by individual project.

 Funding for the Capital Improvement Program comes from a variety of sources, including the General Fund, .2% Capital Improvement Fund, .2% Street Improvement Fund, Downtown Development Fund, Recreation Facilities Fund, Water and Sewer Utility Funds, State Issue I and other outside funding sources, among others.
 A detailed listing of these funds and the sources and uses of the monies contained therein is included in the CIP Cash Flow Statement.